ASFHyP3/gis-services/image_services/egis/docs/publishing_GSSICB_webmap.md

 We use formatted text for displaying the information in pop-ups in our webmaps.
 This allows us to customize the display and provide more guidance and supporting information than simply displaying the list of fields and their values.

-Pop-up content can be easily copied from one layer and pasted to another, as the formatted text reference fields that are consistent from one service of a given type to another.

 1. Click on a layer in the Layers pane to highlight it with a blue line along the left edge
    ![Pop-ups](images/egis-popups.png)
 2. Click on the **Pop-ups** icon in the panel along the far right of the browser window to open the settings pane